How Does Debt Settlement Affect Your Credit Score?

 READ MORE: How to check your credit report and dispute errors

-How to Remove Settled Accounts from Credit Reports after 7 Years
+Make Sure Settled Accounts Have Been Removed from Credit Reports after Seven Years

 If, after seven years, the settlement still appears on your credit report, you’ll need to file a dispute with the credit reporting agency (Experian, Equifax or TransUnion).
 Submit what is wrong and why in writing, and include a copy of your dated settlement agreement.